AQ-AI/open-geo-engine/README.md

-# :ocean: Reinventing catastrophe modelling
+# :ocean: Open Geo-Engine
 ## Introduction
-This library aims to develop an approach to catastrophe modelling that combines satellite imagery analysis and geospatial data science.
+This library aims to develop an approach to integrating open geospatial data that combines satellite imagery analysis and geospatial data science.

 ## :nerd_face: Why might you want to use this
-Catastrophe modelling relates natural disasters to future pay-outs.
-With the advent of climate change, however, nature is no longer behaving like it used to, and past data is becoming less predictive of future events.
-This project responds to this call for action to enable catastrophe modelling by bringing near-time satellite data measuring environmental and social phenomena alongside urban geospatial data.
+Air pollution is a real-time phenomena, and understanding our changing exposure to airborn pollution allows us to understand its help implications.
+With urbanisation and industrialisation in full flow, past data is becoming less predictive of future events.
+This project responds to this call for action to enable air pollution modelling and predicitonby bringing near-time satellite data measuring environmental and social phenomena alongside urban geospatial data.
 This project enables users to combine these disparate data sources together for timeseries analysis.

 ### Workflow
 1. Retrieves building footprints and calculates their centroids using Open Street Map.